nuuuwan/news_lk3_data/README.md

 Public Security Minister Tiran Alles on Monday announced that a delegation comprising five representatives from Singapore’s Immigration and Checkpoints Authority (ICA) is scheduled to visit Sri Lanka on 27 May to conduct a comprehensive study of the operations at Bandaranaike International Airport (BIA) and its immigration system.

 Speaking to journalists he revealed that he had made a request to the Government of Singapore six months ago, aiming to boost Sri Lanka’s airport and immigration operational efficiency.

-“The visiting team is expected to spend a week in the country, examining the existing systems and procedures,” he said.

 ...